jamxu88/1099auto/README.md

 - `Address Line 2`
 - `Zip`

+The order does not matter, but the column names must be exactly as shown above.

-2. Save the excel file as a CSV file.
+2. Save the excel file as a CSV file in the same directory as the 1099.exe file.

 ## Usage
-Install python and dependencies in `requirements.txt`.

-In `1099.py`, replace `FILENAME.csv` in line 5 with the name of the CSV file you saved.

-Run `python 1099.py` and switch to the ATX W-2 program.
+Run `1099.exe`, enter the filename of the CSV you just saved, and switch to the ATX W-2 program.
 Click on the RECIPIENT'S TIN field.
 The program will automatically fill out the forms.
 There will be a 10 second delay between running the program and the form being filled so you can navigate to the field in time.